Despite fury in party ranks, Democrats help GOP avert government shutdown

 He voted against the bill, yet said of Mr. Schumer's decision: “These are tough, tough calls."

-Associated Press writer Leah Askarinam in Washington contributed.
-Peoples reported from New York and Brown reported from Leesburg, Va.
+This article is by The Associated Press.
+AP writer Leah Askarinam in Washington contributed.
+Peoples reported from New York and Brown reported from Leesburg, Virginia.